NordicPlayground/nrf51-ADC-examples/simultaneous-adc-sampling-from-two-inputs/README.md

-nrf51-ADC-examples
+simultaneous-adc-sampling-from-two-inputs
 ==================

- This project contains code examples that show nrf51 internal ADC functionality.
+ This file shows internal nrf51 ADC functionality.
+ADC samples from two input pins simultaneusly.

+ See main.c for a detailed description of the application behavior.

 Requirements
 ------------